 Phil Heath combines back and biceps because many back exercises engage the biceps, and the same occurs when you are training with the chest and triceps.
-Therefore, it works well to group these body parts into the same training days.
-He assigns separate days for both legs and shoulders, stating that:
+Therefore, grouping these body parts into the same training days works well.
+In addition, he assigns separate days for both legs and shoulders, stating that:

-“if you are doing enough volume with–hamstrings, calves, glutes, and quads, that is going to be more than enough for you.”
+“if you are doing enough volume with–hamstrings, calves, glutes, and quads, that will be more than enough for you.”

 He describes shoulders as “a lost art in bodybuilding.”
 And stresses the importance of working: the front, side, and rear delts create full rounded shoulders.

-4. “Bodybuilding allowed me to be judged for who I am and not by the color of my skin, where I came from, or anything else.
+4. “Bodybuilding allowed me to be judged for who I am, not by the color of my skin, where I came from, or anything else.
 It’s just amazing,” – Flex Wheeler.

 Flex is an excellent example of consistency.
-He is a role model teaching us that the circumstances, maybe if one is passionate enough, he/she can overcome.
+Wheeler is a role model, teaching us that the circumstances, maybe if one is passionate enough, they will overcome.
 Legendary bodybuilders know that consistency and compliance to a workout and diet matter most.

 In an interview from 2009, Wheeler states that potentially, you can reach over eighty percent of your bodybuilding potential by grasping a command over the basic training principles.
 Time and time again, he emphasized the significance of slowly adding weight to be lifted and using compound moves for mass building.

 Your will to work for hours depends upon your mental strength.
-To enhance the cognitive approach and motivate people, Arnie’s efforts are innumerable.
+Arnie’s efforts are innumerable to enhance the cognitive approach and motivate people.
 Legendary bodybuilders know that mental toughness is just as important as the workout and diet.
-In various interviews, his blog, and even his book, he has tried his best to encourage people.
+He has tried his best to encourage people in various interviews, on his blog, and in his book.
 Following is a gist of his interview.
 Putting these thoughts into consideration can affect your workout routine.

 “I look forward to another dozen reps, another 500 leg squats, and another curl until my arms fall off.
 Why?
-Because I know that every rep that I did and every set that I did, and the weight that I lifted, I gain one step closer to turn that vision into reality.”
+Because I know that I gain one step closer to turning that vision into reality every rep that I did, every set that I did, and the weight that I lifted.”

-The legendary bodybuilders mentioned above are just a handful from the collection of legends throughout history.
+The legendary bodybuilders mentioned above are just a handful of legends throughout history.
 Bodybuilding is not just a sport.
 It is a lifestyle, and treating it as one requires courage and persistence.
-Which none of these remarkable legendary bodybuilders compromised.
+None of these remarkable legendary bodybuilders compromised.